All the best experiences

 Formal suits, outdoor clothing, and knitwear made of tweed woolen fabric are the main items of Kormakur and Skjoldur.
 The clothing shop also carries other known brands like Barbour and Hansen.

-Knitting is an Icelandic tradition, making knitwear a fantastic souvenir.
+Knitting is an Icelandic tradition, making knitwear a fantastic souvenir, especially the iconic Lopapeysa sweater.

 Penninn Eymundsson

 Penninn Eymundsson is the place to visit for travelers who want to get the latest book releases and magazine editions in several languages.
-Souvenirs and travel equipment like suitcases are available in the store.
+Souvenirs and travel equipment are also available in the store.

 Rammagerdin - Iceland Gift Store